 As Bloom rightly notes, some situations really seem to require us to override empathy.
 Think about the surgeon in the operating room, the judge who has to make a fair ruling, or the public health official who has decided to sacrifice some lives to save many more.
 Pushing empathy aside might seem like the right course of action in these cases because it clarifies the moral principles in play.
 But research suggests that doing so might actually undermine these principles and have worse consequences down the road.

 Empathy doesn’t erode on its own.
 We make active choices to push empathy to the side, and that is what seems to account for the supposed limits and biases of empathy.
 If we understand that, then we can understand how to keep renewing and expanding our feeling for others.

 About The Author

-C. Daryl Cameron is a doctoral candidate in social psychology at the University of North Carolina at Chapel Hill.
+C. Daryl Cameron is an assistant professor of social psychology at the University of Iowa.
 His research focuses on the causes and consequences of compassion, and on how emotions influence moral decisions.
 His research has been funded by the National Science Foundation.
 To learn more, visit his website.